briandevilish/briandevilish.github.io/_posts/2016-05-31-scala-variance.md

    <td>Contravariant</td>
    <td>
     Can only assign an exact instance type as per construsted parameterized type. <br>
-    If I have a List[Dog], can it be sustitute List[Animal]?
+    If I have a List[Dog], can it be substituted by List[Animal]?
 If this is true, then the this kind of variance is called Contravariant.
     <pre lang="scala">
     val animal:List[Dog] = List[Animal]()
     </pre>